Madjid Bougherra: International career

 Bougherra was born in France.
 He holds French and Algerian nationalities.
 He opted to play for Algeria.
 He made his debut at under-23 level on 2 January 2004, in a 2004 Summer Olympics qualifier against Ghana.
 He made two more appearances at under-23 level in qualifiers against Ghana and Zambia.

 Bougherra made his full debut for the Algeria national team in a 2006 FIFA World Cup qualifier on 20 June 2004 against Zimbabwe.
 On 2 July 2007, he scored his first goal in a 2–2 draw against Cape Verde.
 His second goal came on 20 June 2009, a header from a free kick in the 2010 FIFA World Cup qualifier against Zambia, which ended in a 2–0 win, putting them at the top of their group.

-Coaching and managerial career
+Managerial career

-In 2017, Bougherra joined the technical coaching staff of Georges Leekens at the national team of Algeria.
-In the summer 2017, he then became manager of Al-Duhail SC's reserve team / U23 team.
+In 2017, Bougherra joined Georges Leekens's technical coaching staff in the Algeria national team.
+In the summer of 2017, he became manager of Al Duhail's reserve/under-23 team.